Skip to content

 • bet365 – One of the world’s largest gambling sites, already popular with Albertans during its grey market days

-• BetMGM – The market leader in Ontario’s regulated space
+• BetMGM – A market leader in regulated spaces

-• FanDuel – Well-known through daily fantasy sports, operates in Ontario
+• FanDuel – Well-known through daily fantasy sports

-• DraftKings – Another DFS giant with Ontario casino and sportsbook operations
+• DraftKings – Another DFS giant with casino and sportsbook operations

 • theScore Bet – Canadian-owned, strong brand recognition